csdms/bmi/docs/source/csdms.rst

 so providing them helps get a model ready for *plug-and-play* into any framework.

-Within the CSDMS framework, a component automatically gains many new capabilities.
+Within the CMF, a component automatically gains many new capabilities.
 This includes the ability to be coupled to other models even if their (1) programming language, (2) variable names, (3) variable units, (4) time-stepping scheme or (5)